Screenshot 2024-08-05 at 3.19.23 PM

 It is important to stress that recent changes in the Project’s leadership alter neither the document’s text nor the “Mandate for Leadership” that lies behind it.

 All of us, and lawyers in particular, have a role to play in discussing with others the nature of the proposed changes and how they endanger our freedom.
-To facilitate those discussions, Lawyers Defending American Democracy is publishing a series of “Talking Points” that highlight changes Project 2025 is intent on making and their potential effect.
+To facilitate those discussions, Lawyers Defending American Democracy's “Talking Points” series highlights changes that Project 2025 is intent on making and their potential effect.

 Each Talking Point will quote directly from the document and explain its impact on our democracy, our freedom, and the rule of law.
 Please share this information widely with your friends, family, and colleagues in the upcoming months.